ve-lee/auto-dd/README.md

 # auto-dd

 A very simple cd backup automatic solution for windows, written in nodeJs.
+Based on systeminformation and await-exec.

+Using dd.exe and wia-cmd-scanner.exe, included.

 Could be improved.
-Using dd.exe and wia-cmd-scanner.exe, included.

 It polls for new cd, and when one is found it copy its content to iso file and scan whatever is in the scanner.